KhronosGroup/SPIR/README.md

 * `<triple>`: for 32 bit SPIR use spir-unknown-unknown, for 64 bit SPIR use spir64-unknown-unknown.
 * **Note**: `<OpenCL compile options>` appears twice.
 The command line option `-cl-spir-compile-options "<OpenCL compile options>"` specifies the compile options that occur in the SPIR metadata.
 * <opencl_spir.h>: download opencl_spir.h from https://github.com/KhronosGroup/SPIR-Tools/blob/master/headers/opencl_spir.h
+* -O: -O0 (default) is the only tested option value at the moment.
+It's assumed by design that all optimizations are executed by SPIR consumer.

 ----------------
 Reporting issues